Acapella (Kelis song): Chart performance

 "Acapella" is Kelis's third solo U.S. dance chart-topper and first since 2003's "Milkshake", not including her 2004 feature on Enrique Iglesias's "Not in Love" that also reached the top of the dance chart.
 It remained at number one for one week, but the single did fail to chart on the Billboard Hot 100.

 On April 15, 2010, "Acapella" debuted on the Irish Singles Chart at number 30, and climbed two places to 28 the following week.
 On its third week in the chart, the single rose a further 6 places to its current peak of 22.
 By the fifth week the single rose to number 17 on the Irish music charts breaking into the top 20.
 In the United Kingdom, the song debuted on the UK Singles Chart at number five making it the singer's sixth top-five hit and ninth top-ten hit on the chart.
 In its second week it fell to number seven, however on the UK Dance Chart it went to number one for two consecutive weeks.

-In Germany, it's her most successful single since "Trick Me" from the year 2004, reaching number 21.
+In Germany, it is her most successful single since "Trick Me" from the year 2004, reaching number 21.